 Marie Smith (she/they) is a neurodivergent visual artist and writer born, living and working in London.
 Smith graduated in 2017 with an MA in History in Art with Photography at Birkbeck, University of London.

-Being a neurodivergent person with dyspraxia and anxiety has informed how they navigate the world.
-Smith’s practice incorporates audio, digital and analogue media alongside text to address issues of identity, the body, nature, sustainability, mental health and well-being.
+Being a neurodivergent person with dyspraxia and anxiety has informed how Smith navigates the world.
+Their practice incorporates audio, digital and analogue media alongside text to address issues of identity, the body, nature, sustainability, mental health and well-being.
 They process their analogue film using low-toxic, plant-based developers.
 Since this methodology is not transferable to colour film, Smith now works mostly with black and white and camera-less film processes.

 Smith is a Lecturer at Kingston University London and has previously lectured at Goldsmiths - University of London, and London College of Communication - UAL.
 She is currently working with Folium Publishing to produce a limited edition of Extraction: In Conversation with Anna Atkins, based on the bespoke book that was made as part of her residency at Horniman Museum and Gardens.